SumoLogic-Labs/opentelemetry-workshop/exercises/receivers/filelog/README.md

 * Read the [Filelog Receiver documentation](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/v0.51.0/receiver/filelogreceiver)

-* Change the configuration to read from the beginning of the file
+* Change configuration to read from the beginning of the file using `start_at: beginning`

   You should now see that `otelcol` received 2 log lines: